sulu/sulu-docs/cookbook/extend-entities.rst

 .. warning::

     Your Entity can have own properties, but they should have at least default values.
     Otherwise the normal features of Sulu could crash (like the `sulu:security:user:create` command).

 Configuration
 -------------

-You can specify your new entity and if it exists your repository in the `sulu_security` configuration section in the file app/config/config.yml.
+You can specify your new entity and if it exists your repository in the configuration section of the file ``config/packages/*``.
+If the file does not exist you need to create it.

+For the `User` entity:

 .. code-block:: yaml

+    # config/packages/sulu_security.yaml
     sulu_security:
         objects:
             user: